PredatH0r/ChanSort/readme.md

 !
 USE AT YOUR OWN RISK !
 ------------------------
-This software was written without support from any TV manufacturer nor access to any official documentation about the file formats.
+Most of this software was written without support from TV manufacturers or access to any official documentation about the file formats.
 It is solely based on analysing existing data files, trial and error.
 There is a chance of unwanted side-effects or even damage to your TV, as reported in 2 cases.

+Hisense is the only manufacturer who provided both information and a test device.

 System requirements
 -------------------